Abstracts Track 2022

 Authors:

-Ivia P. Sampaio, Luiz Gustavo S. Vieira, Óliver S. Becker, Claudio M. Toledo and Betzabeth S. Villar
+Ivia Campos Previtali Sampaio, Luiz Gustavo Sincaruk Vieira, Óliver Savastano Becker, Claudio Fabiano Motta Toledo and Betzabeth Slater Villar

 Abstract: Remote teaching, adopted in many educational institutions due to COVID-19 pandemic in the last two years, required the use of several active methodologies to ensure the success of the teaching-learning process.
 As an example, game-based learning is a promising educational experience for developing autonomy among adolescents who are common users of digital technologies in their daily lives.
 We apply game-based learning considering the class topic "Quality of life of human populations" from the Biology discipline, within the area of knowledge of Natural Sciences and their technologies, based on the course plan of the high school at state technical school.
 The approach on adequate and healthy nutrition was chosen, following the food guide's recommendations for the Brazilian population, according to the increase in the prevalence of overweight and the consumption of ultra-processed foods among Brazilian adolescents, as described by recent national food surveys.
 The objective was to develop a digital tool to promote food and educational education among Brazilian adolescents of both sexes, between 14 and 19 years old.
 First, the educational game was developed with scenarios, characters, challenges, interaction and gameplay, attractive to the target audience, using a logic programming mechanism.
 The objective of the game was to present the concept of adequate and healthy food through the use of playful and dynamic resources.
 The game prototype was created in its preliminary version, compatible with Android and iOS devices.
 Later, it may undergo some adaptations during its application in a pilot study and the evolution of its implementation.
 The game developed as a digital educational tool can provide a differentiated and motivating experience in the food and nutrition education process.
 This way can help adolescents improve their food knowledge and select foods more consciously.
 In this sense, the player assumes the role of protagonist in the teaching-learning process, presenting greater autonomy in the possible changes of their eating behavior.
 Among the different types of didactic procedures to be used in high school classes, the use of information and communication technology through games is a proposal for an innovative and effective activity, which can be applied both in remote, in-person and distance education.
 Therefore, it is versatile to different teaching modalities and can reach students' particularities.